Rebounder workouts have become increasingly popular, so you might be wondering if the health benefits are real and how to get started.

 10-Minute Rebounder Workout: 15 Exercises from a Physical Therapist

-Here's a workout you can do on a small trampoline for a healthier lymphatic system and muscle strength.
+Here’s a workout you can do on a small trampoline to support a healthier lymphatic system and build muscle strength.

 1. Walk in Place